andlzanon/list-aware-explanations/README.md

 - `k`: Top K items to generate explanations to evaluate on offline metrics.

 - `n_users`: User to generate only explanations to.
-Recommendations will be generated to all users
+If 0 recommendations will be generated to all users

 - `rows`: Rows on the grid to generate the NDCG-2D.